Back to Blog

 The Existential Security Risk Premium

 The financial repercussions of a data breach can be catastrophic, often costing millions.
+IBM's Cost of a Data Breach Report 2023 indicates the average cost of a data breach is $4.45 million globally.
 Outdated security frameworks, unpatched vulnerabilities inherent in legacy code, and widening compliance gaps represent not just a line item, but an existential threat.
 A single, critical breach could permanently damage customer trust, devastate brand reputation, and effectively end a company’s trajectory, far exceeding the projected rebuild costs.

 4